blst-security/cherrybomb/README.md

 </div>

 # 💣 What is Cherrybomb?
-Cherrybomb is a CLI tool that helps you avoid undefined user behavior by validating your API specifications.
+Cherrybomb is a CLI tool that helps you avoid undefined user behavior by validating your API specifications and running API security tests.

 # 🔨 How does it work?